SUNET/edusign-app/README.rst

 * A server with a public IP and domain name.
 * Docker daemon running on the server.
 * npm in the server.
-* An SSL certificate.
+* An SSL certificate for the domain name.
 * A SAML2 IdP/federation ready to integrate our SP metadata.
-* A clone of the SUNET/eduisign-app repository in the server.
+* A clone of the SUNET/edusign-app repository in the server.

 Configuration
 .............